 - Gerald Smythe (born in Gosport in 1754), medical doctor and chemist who compounds medicines sold by Smythe & Sons.

 - Emily Smythe Burdette (born in Gosport in 1756), married in 1773 to Francis Burdette (born in Portsmouth, U.K in 1753), a solicitor who has Smythe & Sons as his primary account at the law firm of Helmsley & Cole.
 Emily helps her mother with Smythe & Sons accounting.
-The Burdette’s have three sons, Jeffrey (born 1775), Jonah (born 1777) and Jeffrey (born 1779).
+The Burdette’s have three sons, Jeremiah (born 1775), Jonah (born 1777) and Jeffrey (born 1779).